-Described by The New York Times as having an “ample and pleasing tone,” baritone Brian Vu creates visceral and interdisciplinary art on the operatic, theatrical, and concert stages.
+Described by The New York Times as having an “ample and pleasing tone,” tenor Brian Vu creates visceral and interdisciplinary art on the operatic, theatrical, and concert stages.

 Previous seasons saw Mr. Vu’s performances with Lyric Opera of Kansas City and the Atlanta Opera performing Riff in Francesca Zambello’s new production of West Side Story; a role he premiered at Houston Grand Opera and the Glimmerglass Festival.
 Alcée in Charles Gounod’s Sapho with Washington Concert Opera and Moralès in Carmen with San Diego Opera, Schaunard in La bohème and 2nd Apprentice in Wozzeck both at Des Moines Metro Opera.
 A favorite of The Glimmerglass Festival, Mr. Vu has performed as Schaunard in La bohème, The Happy Prince in Wilde Tales, Jazz Trio Baritone in Trouble in Tahiti and covering the roles of Anthony Hope in Sweeney Todd and Maximillian/Martin in Candide.
 As an Apprentice with Santa Fe Opera, Mr. Vu performed selections as Ramiro in L'heure espagnole.